petebachant/petebachant.github.io/_posts/2024-12-13-latex-collab.markdown

 and offline editing.
 Most importantly
 I feel like it's only really suited to pure writing projects.
-Research projects involve writing, sure, but they also involve (often iteratively) collecting and analyzing data, running simulations, creating figures, etc., which are not within the scope of Overleaf's functionality.
+Research projects involve writing for sure, but they also involve (often iteratively) collecting and analyzing data, running simulations, creating figures, etc., which are not within the scope of Overleaf's functionality.